How Living in Hotels Can be Cheaper Than Rent

 Ometepe Island Hotels

-Thanks for reading how living in hotels can be cheaper than rent!
-I hope it’s got your mind thinking in new directions.
+I hope this article has got your mind thinking in new directions.
 And remember: this article is only focusing on Mexico, Guatemala, & Nicaragua ~ but reasonable hotels can be found ALL throughout Central & South America, not to mention Southeast Asia!